You can connect any mailbox to your Onpipeline account. Email Sync feature is compatible with all major email providers.

 You can choose the time from when to retrieve the messages (from today up to 6 months before).
 Once the system connects to your account (valid credentials) you will be required to choose which folders to sync.

-As Onpipeline works like any email client we always suggest that you sync at least Inbox and Sent Mail for the system to work as expected (without losing messages in case you forget to move messages to the synced folder).
+We suggest that you sync at least Inbox and Sent Mail for the system to work as expected (without losing messages in case you forget to move messages to the synced folder).

 This email account is used to send emails from the system.
 If not configured Onpipeline is not able to send email (write a new message, reply, etc.).
 Whereas the IMAP configuration checks your credentials automatically, the SMTP includes a separate “Test eMail” function.